ArenKDesai/Aren-s-Notes/graphics lec.md

 3. Approximate

 One solution: we can estimate the shape as a rectangle, pre-compute the summed area table, and use it for fast lookups.

+However, a better solution is to use a **mip